+How can an Applicant change the Authorized Representative and Application Contact Person after the Allocation Application is submitted?

+If the Applicant wishes to change the Authorized Representative, the Applicant will attach to an AMIS service request a letter on the organization’s letterhead providing the following information, as applicable:

+If the individual identified as the Authorized Representative at the time of Allocation Application submission was involved in New Markets Tax Credits activities (e.g. Management Capacity and Exhibit C), the Applicant will provide the name, experience and roles and responsibilities of the individual(s) undertaking these activities going forward.

+A certification that the individual selected to be the new Authorized Representative is not the Authorized Representative for another CDE applying in the same Allocation Round.

+A certification that the individual selected to be the Authorized Representative has the actual authority of the Governing Board (or equivalent) of the Applicant to sign for and make representations on behalf of the Applicant.

+If the Applicant wishes to change the Application Contact Person, only an AMIS service request is required.
+The Application Contact Person is the individual that the CDFI Fund may contact—jointly with the Authorized Representative—during the course of the Allocation Application review with questions or requests for additional information regarding the Allocation Application.

-If an Applicant is planning to primarily finance facilities for Operating Businesses, what option should they select in Question 10?
+If an Applicant is planning to finance predominantly facilities for Operating Businesses, what option should they select in Question 10?

-If the facilities being financed will be owned (either directly or through an Affiliate) by an Operating Business, the Applicant should select Operating Business financing in Question 10.
-If the Applicant intends to primarily finance the development (including construction of new facilities and rehabilitation/enhancement of existing facilities), acquisition, management or leasing of real estate that will be sold or leased to third parties, they should select one of the real estate financing options.
+If the facilities being predominantly financed will be owned (either directly or through an Affiliate) by an Operating Business, the Applicant should select Operating Business financing in Question 10.
+If the Applicant intends to predominantly finance the development (including construction of new facilities and rehabilitation/enhancement of existing facilities), acquisition, management or leasing of real estate that will be sold or leased to third parties, the Applicant should select one of the real estate financing options.

 The information in Question 10 is used in the CDFI Fund’s public releases about Allocatees, including the QEI Issuance Report.
-An Applicant’s response to Question 10 will not impact the scoring or evaluation of its Application.
-If the Applicant indicates in Question 10 that it proposes to finance Operating Businesses, it would be generally expected that the Applicant will devote the majority of its QALICB financing to Non- Real Estate Activities or Real Estate Activities where the real estate will be owned (either directly or through an Affiliate) and principally occupied by an Operating Business as shown in Question 13.
+An Applicant’s response to Question 10 will not impact the scoring or evaluation of its Allocation Application.
+If the Applicant indicates in Question 10 that it proposes to predominantly finance Operating Businesses, it would be generally expected that the Applicant will devote the majority of its QALICB financing to Non- Real Estate Activities or Real Estate Activities where the real estate will be owned (either directly or through an Affiliate) and principally occupied by an Operating Business as shown in Question 13.

-Please note When answering Application Question 18 (Innovative Activities), refer to FAQ #49 for what specifically qualifies as Non-Real Estate innovative Activities.
+Note: When answering Allocation Application Question 18 (Innovative Investments), refer to FAQ #52 for what specifically qualifies as Non-Real Estate innovative investments.

-BUSINESS STRATEGY SECTION

-How will an Applicant be evaluated based on its response to Question 13(a)?

-The NOAA states that “as a condition of eligibility for this Allocation Round, the Applicant will not be permitted the use of the proceeds of Qualified Equity Investments (QEIs) to make Qualified Low-Income Community Investments (QLICIs) in Qualified Active Low-Income Community Businesses (QALICBs) where QLICI proceeds are used to repay or refinance any debt or equity provider or an Affiliate of such a debt or equity provider whose capital was used to fund the QEI except if: (i) the QLICI proceeds are used to repay or refinance documented reasonable expenditures that are directly attributable to the qualified business of the QALICB, and such past expenditures were incurred no more than 24 months prior to the QLICI closing date; or (ii) no more than five percent of the QLICI proceeds are used to repay or refinance documented reasonable expenditures that are directly attributable to the qualified business of the QALICB.
-Refinance includes transferring cash or property, directly or indirectly to the debt or equity provider or an Affiliate of the debt or equity provider.”

-As stated in the NOAA and Allocation Application, an Applicant that responds “No” to Question 13(a) will be ineligible to submit an NMTC Allocation Application in the current round.
-If the Applicant responds “No” to this question in the online application, it will be prevented from completing subsequent parts of the online Allocation Application and from submitting a completed online Allocation Application.

-If the Applicant selects “Yes” to Question 13(a), the Applicant will be held to this commitment as a condition of its 2018 Allocation Agreement.
-For additional information on how compliance of this commitment will be monitored, please see the 2017 NMTC Compliance & Monitoring Frequently Asked Questions.
+Business Strategy Section

-Will an Applicant be advantaged in the Application scoring if they select to pursue certain eligible activities over others in Question 13(b) of the Application?
+Will an Applicant be advantaged in the Allocation Application scoring if they select to pursue certain eligible activities over others in Question 13(b) of the Allocation Application?

-No, Applicants will not receive any advantage in the Allocation Application scoring by simply selecting (or not selecting) any eligible activity in Question 13(b) of the Application.
+No, Applicants will not receive any advantage in the Allocation Application scoring by simply selecting (or not selecting) any eligible activity in Question 13(b) of the Allocation Application.